hmenorjr/hmenorjr/README.md

 - JAM stack
 - APIs
 - Automation
+- Landing page development

 ### Fun Fact ⚡
-- I used to be a game streamer, thinking if I should go back.
+- I used to be a game streamer
-- I practice coding via [HackerRank](https://www.hackerrank.com/hmenorjr)
-- I sometimes blog the tech solutions at my [personal website](https://hmenorjr.github.io/blog/)
+- I sometimes blog the tech solutions at my personal website
-- I play Basketball, watch Marvel and play mobile games
+- Likes Basketball, watch Marvel and play mobile games
-- I am traveling (and eating) at least once a year to other countries as Rurouni for my mental health.
+- A traveler (and eating) at least once a year to other countries and explore other cultures.
 <!---
 hmenorjr/hmenorjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.